When You Make a Mistake

 1. 1

-DO NOT try to hide or cover up your mistake.
+DO NOT try to hide or cover up the situation.

 You’re human and humans are not perfect.
 This can be one of the toughest steps, because you feel ashamed and embarrassed.
 But whether your error was small or big, it’s essential that you move ahead as soon as possible: